Breaking the Circle: An Autonomous Control-Switching Strategy for Stable Orographic Soaring in MAVs: Circling in Orographic Soaring

 We first explain the circling behavior observed in the indoor wind tunnel experiments, illustrated in figure \ref{f:circling_drawing}, which arises when the longitudinal component dominates, typically due to high longitudinal position gains in the controller.
 In this scenario, the MAV exhibits more aggressive longitudinal movement relative to its altitude.

-This behavior is more common in indoor environments than outdoors, such as the TU Delft open-jet facility (OJF) wind tunnel, where the limited height of the wind section tightly constrains vertical motion.
-To ensure precise altitude control under these constraints and reduce the risk of overshooting, relatively low altitude gains were used.
-In contrast, the longitudinal space is relatively unrestricted and poses less risk when overshooting, allowing for greater exploratory motion along the longitudinal axis.
-Consequently, longitudinal control gains were set relatively higher.
+This behavior is more common in indoor environments than outdoors, such as the open-jet facility (OJF) wind tunnel, where the limited height of the wind section tightly constrains vertical motion.
+To avoid aggressive oscillations or overshooting under these tight constraints, relatively low altitude control gains were used, allowing smoother but slower vertical responses.
+In contrast, the longitudinal axis is relatively less constrained and more tolerant of overshooting, so higher longitudinal control gains were employed to better regulate forward and backward motion.